Phase 1 : Brainstorm + Meet-n-Greet: $200

-Phase 2 is all about the design plan, whose purpose is to nail down the overall look and feel of the space, from materials to colors to the final layout.
-The fun stuff!
+Phase 2 is all about the design plan, the big creative solution where we come up with the overall look and feel of the space, the layout and our suggested materials.
 We deliver a plan that you will refer to throughout your remodel, and it's our proven method to ensure the overall design aesthetic is achieved once your space is complete.
-We have 3 unique ways to visualize this for you (listed below).
-Why 3?
-Well, because everyone visualizes things a bit differently.
-Some can grasp a concept from a moodboard, others need a moodboard and a sketch, and others can't visualize a darn thing unless they have a 3D model to stare at.
-And that's ok!
-It's why we have all 3 options.
+We have 2 unique ways to visualize this for you (listed below).

-So let's talk more about what's in a design plan.
-Well, it's a combination of suggested materials and specific materials (for ex, we might suggest 3-4 tiles with the intention that you pick one of them, but we'll say 'modern nickel hardware' and show a picture of a faucet and pull example.)
-We don't suggest all final materials.
-Why?
-Because it'd be a waste of our time and your money, that's why.
-Because virtually NO ONE wants to give someone else full control over their house, and it'd be impossible to nail down every single material in one shot.
-So to save time and money, we do a combination of suggested and specific then use Phase 3 to nail down any outstanding details.
+The design plan is a combination of suggested materials and specific materials (for ex, we might suggest 3-4 tiles with the intention that you pick one of them, but we'll say 'modern nickel hardware' and show a picture of a faucet and pull example.)
+We don't suggest all final materials because it'd be a waste of our time and your money.
+Virtually NO ONE wants to give someone else full control over their house, and it'd be impossible to nail down every single material in one shot.
+So we keep this initial design fee more affordable and deliver a combination of suggested and specific materials then use Phase 3 to nail down the remaining selections.

 Simple and/or small rooms start at $1500.

-More complex rooms such as a kitchen or bath, a large attic/basement, or multi-rooms due to open floor plans range from $2800-$6800+.
+More complex rooms such as a large attic/basement, or multi-rooms due to open floor plans range from $3500-$7500+.

 Sometimes it’s helpful to have a sketch.
 And if so, we’ll factor that cost into your design budget.
 Sketches are great to illustrate layouts or elevations of a part of a room (such as what a wall of bookcases may look like).
 Kitchen and bathroom sketches are often used to convey the overall layout (such as 18" base cabinet here.
 42" there) and can be given to vendors to plug into their CAD programs to generate 3D renderings.
-Sometimes we don't have to go so far as to create a blueprint for a contractor or city permits and a sketch will suffice.

 Because every project and person is unique, it's impossible to put together a blanket cost for this phase that'll work for everyone.
 So instead we create a bucket of hours from which to pull, and do our best to estimate up front how many we think it'll take based on each client’s personality type.
 This way you have a pretty good idea of what the total may be, but can use more or less if needed.
 Much of the design hours are executed by our design assistant / project manager, who bills at $85/hr.
 A general rule of thumb is that this phase is about 10% of the overall budget.